|Andrew Morrell's history to present day including

 At this point Andrew would like to thank all of the Instructors who have trained and guided him along the way, there are far too many to mention

 on this page, but you know who you are and thank you to you all.

 In September 2001 he was interviewed by Fighters magazine where he appeared on the front cover.

 This later resulted in the formation of the CMAA as Instructors around the UK read the article and

 contacted Andrew due to his open minded approach and expressed an interest in joining him, some

 of who now teach from his syllabus'.

-In 2002 everything changed and Andrew made a decision that would effect both his and thousands
+In 2002 everything changed when Andrew made a decision that would effect both his and

 Click the CMAA logo to continue.........